Air Mesh Fly Bonnet MK2

 Our mesh fly bonnets are made from a very soft & durable 410gsm fly mesh (same as we use in our 410gsm mesh horse rugs).
 The soft mesh is a lot more flexible and comfortable compared to stiffer mesh fly masks.
 Our design moulds to the shape and contours of your horses head very closely.

 These Fly masks offer a great alternative to using a hooded horse rug for ear protection.
-The unique double locking neck velcro tabs allow for lots of adjustment to ensure you get a good fit.
+The unique single locking neck velcro tabs allow for lots of adjustment to ensure you get a good fit.